sourcegraph/scip/docs/CLI.md

      https://github.com/sourcegraph/scip

 COMMANDS:
-   lint      Flag potential issues with a SCIP index print     Print a SCIP index for debugging snapshot  Generate snapshot files for golden testing stats     Output useful statistics about a SCIP index test      Validate a SCIP index against test files convert   [EXPERIMENTAL] Convert a SCIP index to a SQLite database help, h   Shows a list of commands or help for one command
+   lint          Flag potential issues with a SCIP index print         Print a SCIP index for debugging snapshot      Generate snapshot files for golden testing stats         Output useful statistics about a SCIP index test          Validate a SCIP index against test files expt-convert  [EXPERIMENTAL] Convert a SCIP index to a SQLite database help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help